Predictive gaming for sports fans.

 The other day, I decided I was going to try the app out, while watching the bottom of the eight inning of a Blue Jays @ Rays game, a game I cared virtually nothing about.
 I ended up watching until the end of the game, constantly playing MLB PrePlay.

-Sports are a fantastic lens into a people's cultures.
-Learning all about the MLB, NFL, and NHL, and getting to learn, absorb, and understand the motivations, interests, habits, and customs of their audiences was fascinating yet also extremely challenging.
+- Sports are a fantastic lens into a people's cultures.
+Learning all about the MLB, NFL, and NHL, and getting to learn, absorb, and understand the motivations, interests, habits, and customs of their audiences was extremely challenging, yet fascinating.